+A similar simulation study for a four-product Kaibel column is shown in Figure 2b.
+We study an equimolar feed of methanol, ethanol, propanol and n-butanol with 50 % vapor fraction.
 Again the Wilson model is used for the vapor-liquid equilibria and we assume constant molar overflow.
 The boilup (V/F) is minimum for an optimum vapor split ratio of 0.52 and again increases in both directions.
-In summary, the simulation results in Figure 2 show that the energy usage (boilup, V/F) is sensitive to the value of $R{\rm V}$, and this motivates the need for introducing the vapor split ($R{\rm V}$) as a degree of freedom during operation.
-Ghadrdan et al. 14 concluded similarly that there is a narrow operating window for energy optimal operation of a four-product dividing-wall column with respect to vapor split for a given purity specification.
+In summary, the simulation results in Figure 2 shows that the energy usage (boil-up, V/F) is sensitive to the value of $R_V$ , and this motivates the need for introducing the vapor split ( $R_V$ ) as a degree of freedom during operation.
+Ghadrdan et al. concluded similarly that there is a narrow operating window for energy optimal operation of a four-product dividing-wall column with respect to vapor split for a given purity specification.

 In this work we demonstrate the use of direct active manipulation of the vapor split using an experimental four-product Kaibel arrangement (Figure 3).
-The experimental column consists of separate sections (Figure 3a), but it is thermodynamically equivalent to a single-shell dividing-wall implementation (Figure 1b) as proposed by Kaibel.2 Use of a dividing wall is usually the preferred solution at the industrial scale because of lower capital costs.
-The schemes in Figures 1b and 3 are thermodynamically equivalent if the heat exchange across the wall is negligible, and most industrial practitioners disregard this effect.
+The experimental column consists of separate sections Figure 3a, but it is thermodynamically equivalent to a single-shell dividing-wall implementation (Figure 1b) as proposed by Kaibel.
+Use of dividing-wall is usually the preferred solution at industrial scale because of lower capital costs.
+The schemes in Figure 3 are thermodynamically equivalent if the heat exchange across the wall is negligible and most industrial practitioners disregard this effect.